 - Consult an Indianapolis premises liability lawyer.
 The property owner may tell you that he is taking care of all your expenses, and he may be telling the truth.
 However, you need to consult with an experienced attorney to ensure you are not forfeiting any of your legal rights.

 You can chat with a representative 24/7 online to get the help you need now!
 We want to help you hold the responsible party liable for your damages.
-By contacting our Indianapolis personal injury law firm now, we can begin taking the necessary steps to protect your right to be compensated for the damages caused by the fall.
+By contacting our Indianapolis personal injury law firm now, from the comfort of your home, we can begin taking the necessary steps to protect your right to be compensated for the damages caused by the fall and starting you on your journey to financial recovery.

 Proving Liability for a Slip and Fall Accident